RESEARCH STARTER

 Overview

 In today’s global economy, hospitality is rarely seen as a matter of protection and survival for weary travelers.
 However, it still involves the characteristics associated with its ancient origins, such as showing respect for one’s guests, providing for their needs, and treating them as equals.
 Cultures around the world vary somewhat in their traditions of hospitality.
 These traditions and their practices can be seen throughout the teachings of many religions, including Christianity, Islam, Judaism, and Hinduism.
-Hospitality also has substantial traditions in ancient Celtic and Nordic societies, where guests where fed, given a place to sleep, and protected from harm.
-To the ancient Greeks, hospitality was seen as a divine right, with the host expected to ensure the needs of his or her guests were met.
-These traditions can be seen in literary works such as The Odyssey , by Homer where guests received a host’s hospitality for weeks, months, or even years, and a person’s ability to honor these hospitality traditions where a sign of his or her nobility or social standing.
-Hospitality has enormous meaning in India and many Middle Eastern cultures and is often associated in the treatment of guests in one’s home and social settings as well as on religious practices.
+Hospitality also has substantial traditions in ancient Celtic and Nordic societies, where guests were fed, given a place to sleep, and protected from harm.
+To the ancient Greeks, hospitality was seen as a divine right, with the host expected to ensure the needs of their guests were met.
+These traditions can be seen in literary works such as The Odyssey, by Homer where guests received a host’s hospitality for weeks, months, or even years, and a person’s ability to honor these hospitality traditions was a sign of their nobility or social standing.
+Hospitality has enormous meaning in India and many Middle Eastern cultures and is often associated with the treatment of guests in one’s home and social settings, as well as religious practices.

 Bibliography